 Steps for an effective payroll audit procedure

-Make your payroll audit a part of your regular business practice.
-Use these steps as a guide to help you get started.
+Make your internal payroll audit a part of your regular business practice.
+Use this payroll audit checklist as a guide to help you get started.
 Remember that every organization has different needs so not all payroll audits will look the same.

 Verify pay rates

-To start off, confirm that the pay rate listed in the system is correct for each employee.
+To start off, confirm that the pay rate listed in the system is correct for each employee in your payroll records.
 Typos happens, so double check that an extra 0 didn’t get added or left off of a payment.
 Pay rates change.
 Employees get promotions, raises, and bonuses.
 Be sure everything is accurate for the specific pay period.